OmarKhayyam/aiconclave-demo-time-traveler/README.md

 7. Once the results are uploaded to the destination bucket, the model endpoint sends a response back to the image processor Lambda function.

-8. The Lambfa function downloads the results from the destination bucket and further runs a split on the results.
+8. The Lambda function downloads the results from the destination bucket and further runs a split on the results.
 After the split, it uploads the results of the split process back to the destination S3 location.

 9. Image processor lambda function updates the specific item with the completion status of the request.